 This island’s landscape is rugged and arid, compared to the rest of the Philippines, very peculiar of this island.
-Guimaras is world renowned for mango production, those are told to be the best mangoes in the world.
+Guimaras is world-renowned for mango production, those are told to be the best mangoes in the world.

 Our itinerary was around 70km long in 2 days, including the ferry transfers.
-Here is the detailed map of our itinerary in Negros, with elevation profile.
+Here is the detailed map of our itinerary in Negros, with an elevation profile.
 It’s the GPX track recorded by our GPS during the whole journey.

-Cycling the interiors and the north coast
+Cycling the Interiors and the North Coast

 One of these resorts will allow you to camp for a small fee, go ’til the end of the road and you’ll find it.
 It has a very nice beach but can be noisy with locals making 24h barbecues(!).

 The JBLMF park is nice, the entrance fee is around 1$, there are a butterfly garden and the main attraction, the mangrove forest, with wooden catwalks to watch the forest from above, really worth it.
 Some more nice beaches too inside the park.